Skip to Content

 Faux Balconies

 Faux is just French for “fake”.
-So technically speaking, faux balconies and fake balconies should be one and the same.
+So, technically speaking, faux balconies and fake balconies should be one and the same.
 In terms of appearance, a faux balcony can end up looking like the real deal.

-A faux balcony can be made out of some kind of treated steel or even aluminum.
+Faux balconies can be made out of some kind of treated steel or even aluminum.
 And although they can’t technically be used as a proper balconet, per se; they can still provide you with some extra level of attention via the guardrail.

 As a faux balcony is oftentimes paired with a French window or door, it’s excellent for ensuring that you don’t accidentally fall out of an open one.